flutter/website/src/docs/deployment/android.md

 When writing large apps or making use of large plugins, you may encounter Android's dex limit of 64k methods when targeting a minimum API of 20 or below.
-Multidex support is natively included when targeting API 21+.
 This may also be encountered when running debug versions of your app via `flutter run` that does not have shrinking enabled.

+Flutter tool supports easily enabling multidex.
+The simplest way is to opt into multidex support when prompted.
+The tool detects multidex build errors and will ask before making changes to your Android project.
+Opting in allows Flutter to automatically depend on `androidx.multidex:multidex` and use a generated `FlutterMultiDexApplication` as the project's application.

+{{site.alert.note}}
+  Multidex support is natively included when targeting min sdk 21+.
+{{site.alert.end}}

 You might also choose to manually support multidex by following Android's guides and modifying your project's Android directory configuration.
 A